gsdriver/ssml-check-core/README.md

-  attribute,  // The attribute that had an error (set if type is "tag") value,      // The attribute value that was in error (set if type is "tag" or "audio") position,   // The position of the start of the tag within the input string (set if getPositions is true) }
+  attribute,  // The attribute that had an error (set if type is "tag") value,      // The attribute value that was in error (set if type is "tag" or "audio") position,   // The position of the start of the tag within the input string (set if getPositions is true) message,    // A fully formed human readable string with details of the error. (set if error includes a message) }
 ```